Administrator - a person appointed by the Court to take care of the estate if a Will has not been made

-Assets - anything you own of value including property and land, investments, cash, and items such as paintings, antiques or valuable jewellery.
+Assets - anything you own of value including property and land, investments, cash, and items such as paintings, antiques or valuable jewellery

-Beneficiary - a person or institution, such as a charity, named in a Will to receive a bequest or gift of money or poroperty.
+Beneficiary - a person or institution, such as a charity, who is set to receive something under a Will, Trust or intestacy

-Crown - another name for the government or state - for instance if someone dies without a Will and there is no family, the estate goes to the Crown.
+Crown - another name for the government or state - for instance if someone dies without a Will and there is no family, the estate goes to the Crown

-Executor - the person(s) named in a Will to administer your estate after your death.
+Executor - the person(s) named in a Will to administer your estate after your death

 IHT- Inheritance Tax

-Issue - children, grandchildren, adopted children.
+Issue - children, grandchildren, adopted children

 Joint tenancy - a common arrangement for property owned by two or more people.
 When one owner dies, their ownership passes to the surviving owner(s).